googlearchive/simian/README.md

 Please refer to the [Wiki documentation](../../wiki/AdminSetup) for instructions on how to download, configure, build, and deploy Simian.

 For screenshots and an overview of Simian features, please see the [SimianAtAGlance wiki](../../wiki/SimianAtAGlance).

+### Contact

+If you have an issue or question which isn't covered in the Wiki documentation, we recommend you search and then post to the [simian-discuss@googlegroups.com Google Group](https://groups.google.com/forum/#!forum/simian-discuss).

+If your question is sensitive in nature, feel free to reach direct to the engineering team at simian-eng@googlegroups.com.

+Finally, if you'd like to stay aware of future Simian news, please subscribe to [simian-announce@googlegroups.com Google Group](https://groups.google.com/forum/#!forum/simian-announce)